epfl-ada/ada-2020-project-milestone-p3-p3_ada-or-nada/README.md

 **Week 2:** first plots to check for the ciracdian rythm, build up of the plots for the second question (is attention related to productivity ?) with the tendency curve.

-**Week 3:** compute the needed values for the follower-followee network analysis
+**Week 3:** compute the needed values for the follower-followee network analysis and check all question results to draw conclusions

 **7. Organization within the team**